-Plunkett Homes have gone back to its farmhouse roots.
-When it designed the Leeuwin, an elegant new country home-style showcase in Geographe Bay.
-But it was quick to add in some modern surprises along the way.
+Plunkett Homes have gone back to our farmhouse roots with the Leeuwin Display in Geographe Bay.
+But this elegant country home was quick to add in some modern surprise.

 Homely, comfortable and spacious.

-As a matter of fact the Leeuwin comes with an easy choice of floorplan changes.
-These have been pre-tailored to suit a variety of priorities.
+As a matter of fact, the Leeuwin comes with pre-tailored layout options to suit a variety of priorities.

-From entertaining at home, to meeting the practical demands of a rural lifestyle on acreage.
-There’s a variation of the Leeuwin to suit.
-Along with the classic ‘all-rounder’ version of this versatile county home.
+From entertaining at home to meeting the practical demands of a rural lifestyle on acreage, there’s a variation of the Leeuwin to suit.

 A Home For The Modern Family

-Matt Poynton, Regional Manager at Plunkett Homes, says “Although the Leeuwin pays homage to the quintessential West Australian farmhouse style.
-It’s very much a home for the modern family.”
+Matt Poynton, Regional Manager at Plunkett Homes, says “Although the Leeuwin pays homage to the quintessentially West Australian farmhouse style, it’s very much a home for the modern family.”

 Country Home Roots

-“In designing the Leeuwin, we wanted to get back to our country home roots.
-But present a modernised version.
-Inclusive of some of the latest in design styles and construction techniques.
-Along with all the conveniences the modern family requires.”
+“In designing the Leeuwin, we wanted to get back to our country home roots, but present a modernised version.
+We’ve included some of the latest in design styles and construction techniques and all the conveniences the modern family requires.”

 A Family Home